 6 Is a digital twin safe?

 Yes, a digital twin is secure as long as appropriate security measures are taken.
-Data transfer between the BIM model and IoT devices should be encrypted and access rights must be carefully managed.
+Data transmission between BIM model and IoT devices should be encrypted and access rights must be carefully managed.
 In addition, regular updates and security checks should be carried out to identify and eliminate potential vulnerabilities.